AstarNetwork/astar-docs/docs/learn/tokenomics2/tokenomics2-network-fees.md

 - $weight\_fee$ - is the fee related to the weight of the transaction.
 - $c$ - fee multiplier; if network utilization is above ideal, `c` factor will increase, forcing users to pay more.
 And vice-versa, when network congestion is low, fee multiplier will decrease.
 - $length\_fee$ - this is part of the fee related to the transaction length (number of bytes).
-- $rent\_fee$ - deposit fee for storing data on chain.
+- $rent\_fee$ - deposit fee for storing data onchain.
 Detailed explanation of rent fee calculation in case of Wasm transactions can be found under the [in the Build section](/docs/build/wasm/transaction-fees#storage-rent).
 - $tip$ - extra payment transaction submitter pays to ensure their transaction gets included faster into a block.

 Native fees are inherently dynamic using the fee multiplies `c` which is calculated in each block using the following formulas: